axelmuller/100-days-of-code/log.md

 *Thoughts:* doing the aggregation in postgres is much quicker than in pandas. creating the white player table for 73 million games took just 5 minutes on my laptop.

+### Day 3: 05/22/2020

+*Today's Progress:* Not much needed to go back to postgres and do more queries.

+*Thoughts:* I need to get better at SQL (among many other things)

+### Day 4: 05/23/2020

+*Today's Progress:* I found two errors that prevented me from capturing the titled data and I explored Bokeh, Seaborn, and Holoviews for plotting data

+*Thoughts:* Resetting a dictionary requires a copy that acts independent of the original.
+Also pay attention of where to put resets of values when dealing with loops.